tweag/cybersourcery_testing/README.md

 It includes:

 * A proxy server to stand-in for the Cybersource SOP test server.
 It runs on Sinatra, and includes a middleware translating proxy which directs both requests to, and responses from, the Cybersource SOP test server to the Sinatra server.
-* Detection and alerts for undocumented Cybersource SOP error conditions.
-Cybersource will return an unexplained server error if you attempt to pass arrays in form data, or pass values that exceed 700 characters in length.
+* Detection and alerts for undocumented Cybersource SOP error conditions, where Cybersource returns only a general server error message.
 The proxy server will detect these conditions and raise exceptions that include clear explanations.
 * VCR to record your test transactions, for re-use in future test runs.
 * The ability to define your own custom matchers, to detect variations in the data in test submissions.
 The gem comes with a check for changes in the credit card number.
 You can add checks for other fields as needed for your business requirements.